Sunday 13 October 1940

 Elsewhere, the Chinese attack Japanese positions at Lungchin during the continuing Battle of South Kwangsi.

 British Homefront: Princess Elizabeth, 14, makes her first public speech.
 It is a radio address to the children of the British Commonwealth.
 Princess Margaret, 10, joins in.
-Elizabeth says that England's children cheerful and courageous.
+Elizabeth says that England's children are cheerful and courageous.

 |Un-Americans are a big concern at the University of Nebraska.
 The Daily Nebraskan, 13 October 1940.|